sessionstar/oopsla20-artifact/README.md

 In addition to the source code of the library, which is a git clone of the [sessionstar repository](https://github.com/sessionstar/oopsla20-artifact), the artifact also contains
 * a [scripts](examples/scripts) folder, which includes the scripts for producing the results from Table 1 and Table 2.
-* an [examples](examples/) folder, which includes various examples, including the source for the running example from the paper, i.e HigherLower (Section 2), and the applications from Table 2.
+* an [examples](examples/) folder, which contains various examples, including the source for the running example from the paper, i.e HigherLower (Section 2), and the applications from Table 2.
 * a [template](template/) folder that gives you template files and guides you through implementing and testing your own examples
 * ```sessionstar``` command.
 The command generates F* callbacks from Scribble protocols (See Part II (Step I)).